tiprankstipranks

 Litigation and regulatory investigations and actions may result in financial losses and harm our reputation.

 We face a risk of litigation and regulatory investigations and actions in the ordinary course of operating our businesses.
-From time to time, we are subject to private litigation as a result of alleged sales representative misconduct or alleged failure of the Company to follow applicable insurance, securities or other laws or regulations.
+From time to time, we are subject to private litigation as a result of alleged independent sales representative misconduct or alleged failure of the Company to follow applicable insurance, securities or other laws or regulations.
 If we become subject to any such litigation, the associated legal expense and any judgment or settlement of the claims could have a material adverse effect on our business, financial condition and results of operations.
-We are also routinely subject to regulatory inquiries, such as information requests, subpoenas and books and record examinations, from state, provincial and federal regulators and other authorities and from time to time, regulatory investigations as a result of alleged sales representative misconduct or alleged failure of the Company to follow applicable laws or regulations.
+We are also routinely subject to regulatory inquiries, such as information requests, subpoenas and books and record examinations, from state, provincial and federal regulators and other authorities and from time to time, regulatory investigations as a result of alleged independent sales representative misconduct or alleged failure of the Company to follow applicable laws or regulations.
 A substantial legal liability or a significant regulatory action against us could have a material adverse effect on our business, financial condition and results of operations.
 Moreover, even if we ultimately prevail in any litigation, regulatory action or investigation, we could suffer significant reputational harm and we could incur significant legal expenses, either of which could have a material adverse effect on our business, financial condition and results of operations.
 In addition, increased regulatory scrutiny and any resulting investigations or proceedings could result in new legal precedents and industry-wide regulations or practices that could materially adversely affect our business, financial condition and results of operations.

-Taxation & Government Incentives1 | 2.2%
+Taxation & Government Incentives1 | 2.6%

 Taxation & Government Incentives - Risk 1

-Other than e-TeleQuote Insurance, Inc.'s ("e-TeleQuote") team of licensed health insurance agents, sales representatives are independent contractors who operate their own businesses.
+Sales representatives are independent contractors who operate their own businesses.
 Although we believe that we have properly classified these sales representatives as independent contractors, there is a risk that the Internal Revenue Service ("IRS"), the Department of Labor ("DOL"), the Canada Revenue Agency, a court or other authority will take a different view.
 Furthermore, the tests governing the determination of whether an individual is considered to be an independent contractor or an employee are fact-sensitive and vary from jurisdiction to jurisdiction.
 Laws and regulations that govern the status and classification of independent sales representatives are subject to change or interpretation.
 The classification of workers as independent contractors continues to be the subject of increasing federal, state and provincial legislative, regulatory and judicial interest.
 Legislative and regulatory proposals have been introduced by federal and state authorities, and judicial decisions have been made, that call for or result in greater scrutiny of independent contractor classifications.
 In January 2024, the DOL, issued a final rule interpreting the "economic realities" worker classification standard applicable to the Fair Labor Standards Act.
 The DOL's interpretation generally aligns with legal precedent, relying on an analysis of six typical factors indicating worker status and taking into account the "totality of the circumstances".
 Other federal and state legislative and regulatory proposals regarding worker classification have also come under consideration.
 It is difficult to predict what the outcome of worker classification activity may be.
-Changes to worker classifications could have a material adverse impact on our business, financial condition and results of operations because sales representatives (other than those employed by e-TeleQuote) are independent contractors.
+Changes to worker classifications could have a material adverse impact on our business, financial condition and results of operations because sales representatives are independent contractors.
 If there is an adverse determination with respect to the classification of some or all of the independent contractors by a court or governmental agency, we could incur significant costs complying with such laws and regulations, including tax withholding, social security payments, retirement plan contributions and recordkeeping, employee benefits, payment of wages or modification of our business model, any of which could have a material adverse effect on our business, financial condition and results of operations.
 In addition, there is the risk that we may be subject to significant monetary liabilities arising from fines or judgments as a result of any such actual or alleged non-compliance with federal, state, or provincial laws.

-Environmental / Social2 | 4.4%
+Environmental / Social2 | 5.1%

 Environmental / Social - Risk 1